 There will come a time in your life when you will want to go away with your kids.
 This may only be a weekend trip to visit family in another town, or an extended holiday.
 The weekend option was all I was brave enough to manage with my tribe in the early days but as they get older, it’s getting easier to go away on longer trips.

-What my husband can never get his head around is why it takes me so darn long to “get organised” for our family excursion and why I’m always frantic about it right up till the last minute.
-Gone are the days of simply throwing a few things in a bag, jumping in the car and driving off into the sunset.
+What my husband can never get his head around though is why it takes me so darn long to “get organised” for our family excursion and why I’m always frantic about it right up till the last minute.
+Gone are the days of simply throwing a few things in a bag, jumping in the car and driving off into the sunset!

 So here, ladies (and gentlemen), is how WE go away somewhere, anywhere, these days, with kids.
 And a baby.
 And sometimes the cat.

-The husband can, presumably, take care of his own packing.
+The baby’s list is always the longest.
+Your partner can, presumably, take care of their own packing.

 Write these lists well in advance because you’ll ALWAYS have stuff to add to them as you remember it.
 Then, logically, as you pack, cross off the items.
 I'm not going to tell you to pack the obvious stuff like clothes and nappies, but here are a few crucial, often overlooked items:

 - pacifier (and spares)

 - medicine syringe

 - baby spoons